did nidine gordimer weite the novel the quarry

 Jul 15, 2014· Nadine Gordimer: five must-read books Following the Nobel laureate's death aged 90, readers can look back at a career lasting more than six decades.
 Here are some of its highlights

-- large crushing plant setup
+- stone crushing plant and machinery

 - PE Jaw Crusher